kaangiray26/pitch-perfect/README.md

 - [ ] Google application password needed for login
 - [ ] Json for otp keys
 - [ ] Program update function
+- [ ] Bug and crash report sender ?

 ### Have you seen the movie?
 No, I haven't.